kbaihoff/noteherder/README.md

 ### Super Mega Bonus Credit Hyper Fighting

 * When you click on a note in the list, populate the form with the data from that note

+## Day 8 Homework

+Do the bonus credit stuff from Day 7